zB3nz/L7-Blog/README.md

 ## Installation

-Download package and write some commands to be sure that everything will works fine
+Download package and follow some additional steps to be sure that everything will works fine.

-Create a database on mysql
+Create a database on mysql.

-Copy .env.example as .env and change the DB_DATABASE value for the database name created before Run these commands to run the project propertly
+Copy .env.example as .env and change the DB_DATABASE value for the database name created before.

+Run these commands to run the project propertly
 ```sh
 $ composer update
 $ php artisan migrate --seed